 IASE is a 501(c)(3) non-profit organization.
 The registered agent is located at 700 Pilgrim Parkway, Suite 104, Elm Grove, Wisconsin, 53122-2063 USA.
 Our IASE Federal ID# is 43-1974089.

 Visit our membership page to read about membership options.
 Become a member now or renew your membership using the online payment system above.
 Or, go to our membership page, download an application form and send it in using either e-mail or postal mail.

-With the help of a generous grant from IASE, the Mwayi Trust Vocational Training Centre in Blantyre, Malawi is becoming a reality.
+With the help of a generous funding from IASE, the Mwayi Trust Vocational College in Blantyre, Malawi is becoming a reality.
 The building now has brick walls and a blue tin roof.
 See the video (to the right).